 Daryl Joseffer is the head of King & Spalding’s national appellate practice.
-Chambers (2012 and 2013) reported that Mr. Joseffer “impresses with his ‘great instincts’ and his ‘strong ability in oral arguments.’”
+Chambers (2011-2014) reported that Mr. Joseffer “impresses with his ‘great instincts’ and his ‘strong ability in oral arguments.’”
 According to Chambers, “[s]ources appreciate that his advice is ‘insightful, powerful and pragmatic,’ and highlight his understanding of ‘practical effects of broad appellate rules, and how they affect the business.’” “‘When he is ‘on stage’ in court he is simply amazing, he is very persuasive, smooth and comfortable,’ clients enthuse.”

 Mr. Joseffer has handled a wide variety of appeals in every United States Court of Appeals.
-He devotes a significant amount of his time to patent appeals in the Federal Circuit and the Supreme Court, prompting Legal 500 (2013) to call him a “patents guru.”
+He now devotes the majority of his time to intellectual property appeals, prompting Legal 500 to call him a “patents guru.”
 Mr. Joseffer is also recommended in The World’s Leading Patent Practitioners (2013 and 2014).
-He has argued 18 patent appeals in the Federal Circuit include McKesson v.
+He has argued 18 patent appeals in the Federal Circuit, including McKesson v.
 Epic, in which the Federal Circuit granted rehearing en banc and overruled its recent precedents concerning liability for multiple entities’ combined actions, and Soverain v.
 Victoria’s Secret, et al., in which the Federal Circuit recently reversed an eight-figure judgment.

 Mr. Joseffer joined King & Spalding in 2009 after serving as the Principal Deputy Solicitor General and, previously, an Assistant to the Solicitor General.
 Before joining the Office of the Solicitor General, Mr. Joseffer was Deputy General Counsel of the White House Office of Management and Budget, a partner at Kirkland & Ellis, and a law clerk to Judge Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit.
 He graduated from Harvard Law School (magna cum laude) and Stanford University.